dfinity/examples/motoko/phone-book/README.md

     Description: Local Directory Assitance in the NANPA dialplan
     Phone: 411

+NOTE: the Name and Description are Text, and the Phone number is a Nat (number).
+Entering a non-number into the Phone field will cause the application to silently fail on the browser side.
+You will only see this failure in your browser's javascript console.

 1. Enter another Name, Description, Phone and click the Insert or Update button:

     Name: Emergency